 Online Backflow Prevention Software for Water Purveyors

-- AquaResource is a key component to your cross-connection program and is accessible from any smartphone, tablet or computer, no software to install
+- AquaResource is a key component to your cross-connection program and is accessible from any smartphone, tablet or computer, with no software to install

 - Real time recording of backflow installation and registration